 Once you have your buckets set, you’re ready to allocate.
 While there are numerous ways to allocate costs, the method you choose should be systematic and rational.
 For instance, you could allocate labor costs based on direct labor hours incurred, or on a percentage of total cost per labor hour.
 Equipment costs could be treated in a similar manner—allocated by total equipment hours incurred.

 Most often, contractors will estimate their total annual indirect costs for each bucket and set a predetermined rate to allocate those costs throughout the year.
 Others will use the actual cost incurred each month and allocate the full amount based on activity during that time period.
 The decisions surrounding how to allocate indirect costs will vary depending on the nature of your business.

 Many robust accounting systems have built-in functionalities for indirect cost tracking and allocation.
 This begs the question: Do you know what your accounting software is capable of?
 If yours has this functionality, you could automatically track and allocate indirect costs with little effort after the initial setup.

 Look forward to better insight into your business.

 As I mentioned, keeping up with your indirect costs gives you a clearer picture of your profitability.
 Another benefit of tracking and allocating indirect costs is the ability to see your actual cost compared to what you expected.
 This is valuable information to have when bidding and estimating jobs.
 If you don’t know exactly what your indirect and overhead costs will be, how can you compile an accurate bid?

 In order to successfully track and allocate indirect costs, you have to tailor the methods to your business.
-But don’t worry—we can help you figure out the right buckets and allocation approach, giving you the relevant financial information you need for increased profitability.
+But don’t worry—at JAK we can help you figure out the right buckets and allocation approach, giving you the relevant financial information you need for increased profitability.